Trumps Top Team: Firebrands And Stalwarts - UrduPoint

 Fox news host and National Guard veteran Hegseth was nominated to lead the world's most powerful military, despite a slim CV.

-Hegseth joined Fox News -- Trump's favorite network -- in 2014 and is a host on Fox and Friends Weekend and Fox Nation.
-The Pentagon employs some 2.9 million people and has a budget close to three quarters of a trillion Dollars.
+Hegseth joined Fox News -- Trump's favorite network -- in 2014 and hosts a weekend program.
+The Pentagon employs some 2.9 million people.

 - National Security Advisor: Mike Waltz -